This was the moment of truth.

 The new professors looked surprised, but everyone else just sat impassively, as if they were waiting for her to say something more.
 Finally, Aurora spoke.

 “This is what you wanted to tell us, Minerva?
-This was the big secret?”
+This is the big secret?”

 Pomona said, “Oh, surely not — there’s something else, isn’t there, Minerva?”